ignitebaltimore/ignitespeak/README.md

 Setup
 =====
-1) Fork the `ignitebaltimore/ignitespeak` repository to your own github account following [these instructions](https://help.github.com/articles/fork-a-repo/).
+1) Fork the `ignitebaltimore/ignitespeak` repository to your own GitHub account following [these instructions](https://help.github.com/articles/fork-a-repo/).
 Make sure you also create an [upstream remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/) so you can get changes made to the original app.